(with Courier Row and Stonemill Court)

 |Bollington Town Hall flying the town flag – White Nancy on a green background – on Wellington Road.

 Right behind it used to stand Bollington corn mill, probably also dating from the 14thC, whose wheel was fed by a leat that brought water all the way from near Bridgend in Palmerston Street.
-The mill was demolished very many years ago and Riverbank Close was built across the site in more recent times.
+The mill was ruined and demolished very many years ago and Riverbank Close was built across the site in more recent times.
 The course of the leat can be seen in the Recreation Ground.

 |A fine terrace of stone cottages, 97-107, near the junction with Albert Road.|

 On the 1862 map Wellington Road is marked as Wellington Lane, and that’s what it was then, green fields and very few properties.
 Brook House has an interesting history including Rhoda Dawson’s dance classes.

 This is a private road, very short, with just a couple of properties.
 Older Bollington residents may be heard referring to it as ‘down fout’.
 The meaning of this phrase has been lost with time although down probably means what it does today – as in ‘going down the village’.
 But what a fout is we don’t know.
 It is likely to be a dialect word and maybe a corruption of same.
 If you have any clues as to its origin and meaning please let me know!
 There is a reference to the Fout in Bollington Live, edition 30 page 11, but alas no explanation of the name.